2025 Santa Cruz, Laguna, local elections

 Local elections were held in Santa Cruz, Laguna, on Monday, May 12, 2025, as part of the Philippine general election.
-The electorate will elect a town mayor, a town vice mayor, eight members of the Sangguniang Bayan, as well as two members of the Sangguniang Panlalawigan, a governor, a vice governor and a representative for the province's fourth congressional district to the House of Representatives.
+The electorate elected a town mayor, a town vice mayor, eight members of the Sangguniang Bayan, as well as two members of the Sangguniang Panlalawigan, a governor, a vice governor and a representative for the province's fourth congressional district to the House of Representatives.
 The officials who will be elected in the election will assume their respective offices on June 30, 2025, for a three-year term.

 Background

 In the 2022 elections, Edgar San Luis and Laarni Malibiran were reelected to the mayoralty and vice mayoralty respectively.
 San Luis's coalition, Team Serbisyong may Puso, won four seats in the Municipal Council while the opposition, Tropang pang Masa, won three seats.

 Coalitions

 As the mayor, vice mayor and the members of the Municipal Council are elected on the same ballot.
 The mayoral candidates may present or endorse a slate of candidates.
 These slates usually run with their respective mayoral and vice mayoral candidate's along with the other members of their slate.
 A group of Independent candidates of any mayoral or vice mayoral candidate may also form a slate consisting of themselves.